• Wed. Aug 20th, 2025

 A PATRONAGE TO THE LOCAL MUSLIM COMMUNITY

-The Hala Sultan Tekke, located by the salt lakes of Larnaca, is a significant pilgrimage site that holds a prominent place in the spiritual and cultural history of the island.
-Early construction of the revered mosque began in the late 18th century during the rule of the Ottoman Empire.
-Construction was complete by the early part of the 19th century, under the patronage of the local Muslim community, who dedicated the mosque as a shrine to Umm Haram, a revered figure in Islamic tradition, believed to be the aunt of the Prophet Muhammad.
+The Hala Sultan Tekke, located by the salt lakes of Larnaca, is a significant pilgrimage site.
+Holding a prominent place in the spiritual and cultural history of the island, it remains a revered mosque today.
+The stunning landmark is also a testament to the various interactions between the different cultures and religions that took hold throughout the island’s varied history.
+Its construction began in the late 18th century, and it was completed by the early part of the 19th century.
+The patronage of the local Muslim community then dedicated it as a shrine to a revered figure in Islamic tradition, the aunt of the Prophet Muhammad, Umm Haram.

 THE LEGACY OF UMM HARAM

-The legacy of Umm Haram stretches beyond her association with the Prophet Mohammad, and she is closely associated with several early Islamic conquests of the island.
-Historical accounts detail that she participated in several military expeditions to conquer Cyprus during the 7th century, and her significance to Cyprus is further underscored by the belief that she died on the island during one of these military expeditions.
+The legacy of Umm Haram stretches beyond her association with the Prophet Mohammad.
+She is closely associated with several early Islamic conquests of Cyprus.
+Historical accounts detail that she participated in several military expeditions to the island during the 7th century.
+Her significance to Cyprus is further underscored by the belief that she died on the island during one of these military campaigns.
 This historical connection enhances the site’s significance, making it a vital testament to the Islamic heritage that permeated the island at the time.

 AN IMPORTANT ISLAMIC SHRINE